Maimon Cohen

-Dr. Maimon Cohen (מאימון כהן; born 1947) is a linguist of the Hebrew language.
+Maimon Cohen (מאימון כהן; born 1947) is a linguist of the Hebrew language.
 He is on the faculty of Kaye Academic College of Education in Beersheba, Israel.

+Education

-In 1987, completed his dissertation, which dealt with linguistic aspects of the Qere and Kethiv in the Masoretic Text of Scripture.
+In 1987, he completed his dissertation, which dealt with linguistic aspects of the Qere and Kethiv in the Masoretic Text of Scripture.
 His adviser was Simcha Kogut.

-Cohen continued his work on the Qere and Kethiv in the 1990s and received the Nehemya Allony Prize in 1998, to fund this project.
+Cohen continued his work on the Qere and Kethiv in the 1990s and received the Nehemya Allony Prize in 1998.

 Works

-In 2007, he published the results of his research: The Kethib and Qere in the Biblical Text: A Linguistic Analysis of the Various Traditions Based on the Manuscript 'Keter Aram Tsova (Hebrew), The Hebrew University Magnes Press, Jerusalem.
+In 2007, he published The Kethib and Qere in the Biblical Text: A Linguistic Analysis of the Various Traditions Based on the Manuscript 'Keter Aram Tsova (Hebrew).

-In this book, Cohen sets out to answer the following questions:
+In this book, Cohen set out to answer the following questions: